OpendataCH/OpenParlDataCH/erDiagram_mermaid.md

 ## DOCUMENT

 An affair has zero or more documents.
-The PDF format is still very commmon, though there's a trend that texts are directly published as structured HTML (eg. [VD](https://www.vd.ch/toutes-les-autorites/grand-conseil/seances-du-grand-conseil/point-seance/id/3019c8b6-e41c-46ab-a6f3-14e4865fbf4c/meeting/1000535)).
-This can be seen particularly well in the transcriptions of the Council debates, which have gained a new quality with the verbatim link to the video, which is simply not possible with PDF (eg. [BS](https://bs.recapp.ch/shareparl/))
+The PDF format is still very commmon for most parliaments, though there are some parliaments that have started to publish texts as HTML (eg. [VD](https://www.vd.ch/toutes-les-autorites/grand-conseil/seances-du-grand-conseil/point-seance/id/3019c8b6-e41c-46ab-a6f3-14e4865fbf4c/meeting/1000535)).

+### debates
+In particular with the upcoming use of transcription software like [mediaparl.ch](https://mediaparl.ch/), that can provide links from text to video, the publishing moves rapidly away from PDF to HTML (eg. [BS](https://bs.recapp.ch/shareparl/)).
+May it make sense to specifiy a detailed schema for debates only?

+## EVENT

+Possible types of events:
+* Submitted (eingereicht)
+* Transfered (überwiesen)
+* Responded (beantwortet)
+* Accepted (angenommen)
+* on agenda (traktandiert)
+* Rejected (abgelehnt)
+* Withdrawn (zurückgezogen)

+Many parliaments use a local terminology that can be mapped to some "standard types" of events.
+However there are various ways where and how this information is stored and displayed (sometimes in the name of a document, as part of a session protocol, sometime in a larger event text).